 Consistent with previous years, pro forma results exclude the significant costs associated with our business transformation agenda.
 They also exclude the impact of employee equity incentive expenses.
-This is to better demonstrate the underlying trading performance of the business.
+This is to better demonstrate the underlying trading performance lan Cornell Chairman, Non-executive Director of the business.
 Pro forma EBITDA also excludes the impact of AASB 16 lease accounting for consistency with previous years.